-People who have injured a joint in the past, perhaps while riding a bike or playing a sport, are more likely to develop OA in that joint.
+People who have injured a joint are more likely to develop OA in that joint.

 Other Types of Arthritis

-Other types of arthritis, such as gout, septic arthritis, or rheumatoid arthritis, can also increase the risk of developing osteoarthritis later in life.
+Other types of arthritis can increase your risk of developing OA later in life.
+These include:

 Other Medical Conditions